What You Need To Know

 What Should I Bring?

 Weather on the peninsula ranges from 55 to 75 degrees.
-We suggest dressing in layers and recommend waterproof footwear.
-Our trips are fully guided and outfitted however if you’d like to bring your own rain gear or favorite waders feel free to do so.
+We suggest dressing in layers and recommend waterproof rain gear and footwear.
+Our trips are fully guided and outfitted however if you’d like to bring your own favorite waders feel free to do so.
 Remember to pack sunscreen, sunglasses or any form of eye protection, mosquito repellent and a camera.
+Also remember to bring a cooler to leave in your vehicle to take fish home.

 Your charter will typically be 6-8 hours so you will need to pack a lunch, snacks and drinks.
 Alcohol is permitted in moderation.